 - Get onto your hands and knees and engage your core muscles.

-- From here, slowly transition onto your tippy-toes without changing your spinal alignment or moving your hands off the floor.
+- Slowly transition onto your tippy-toes without changing your spinal alignment or moving your hands off the floor.

 - Return to the starting position, and repeat for 10 repetitions.

-Don’t forget to always check in with your provider before doing these, or any type of exercise, during pregnancy!
+Don’t forget to always check in with your healthcare provider before doing these exercises during pregnancy!

-Alright, next let’s talk about prevention in the postpartum period.
+Alright, now let’s talk about prevention in the postpartum period.

 There isn’t any way to prevent diastasis recti after you deliver, as the abdominal separation happens during pregnancy.

-This was also seen in a randomized controlled trial from 2019, which divided 40+ postpartum women into one of two abdominal exercise groups.
+The same result was also seen in a randomized controlled trial in 2019, which divided 40+ postpartum women into one of two abdominal exercise groups.
 After 8 weeks, both groups noted significant decreases in their abdominal separation!

 How to tell if you have Diastasis Recti postpartum

-You can determine if you have diastasis recti postpartum by doing the modified curl up.
+You can determine if you have diastasis recti postpartum by doing the modified curl-up exercise.

-- Now take your right or left hand and place your pointer and middle finger above your belly button.
+- Take your right or left hand and place your pointer and middle finger above your belly button.

-- If you feel your fingers sinking into a gap, you have abdominal separation.
+- If you feel your fingers sinking into a gap or a prominent bulge, you have abdominal separation.

-If you don’t feel a gap, there are two other places you can check which I discuss in How To Tell If You Have Diastasis Recti.
+I discuss the test in more detail in How To Tell If You Have Diastasis Recti.

 Diastasis Recti Exercises You Can Do Postpartum

-I have created an e-book: 100 Exercises for Diastasis Recti: The Complete List, containing 4 levels of 100 different exercises to help you rebuild your core.
+Check out my post, 100 Safe Exercises for Diastasis Recti: The Complete List, containing 4 levels of 100 different exercises to help you rebuild core strength.

-Each level has numerous exercises you can do in a seated, standing, and lying position, giving you plenty of options to choose from.
+Each level has numerous exercises you can do in a seated, standing, and lying position, giving you plenty of options.

-Before engaging in any activity in the postpartum period, it is important you receive clearance from your OBGYN, especially if you had any postpartum complications that would prevent you from working out.
+As always, make sure to receive clearance from your OBGYN, especially if you have experienced any postpartum complications that would prevent you from working out.

 Exercises To Avoid If You Have Diastasis Recti After Pregnancy

-If you have diastasis recti postpartum, you should avoid any exercise that places a lot of pressure on your rectus abdomins exercises.
-These include:
+If you have diastasis recti postpartum, you should avoid any exercise that places a lot of pressure on your rectus abdomins or causes significant coning of your abdomen.